Is Canned salmon Healthy?

 Best Brands of Canned Salmon

-Salmon Patties-This is a good basic recipe with panko bread crumbs.
+The Salmon Patties below are made with panko bread crumbs.
 Panko bread crumbs have a much healthier ingredient list than standard bread crumbs.
 These salmon patties are fried in avocado oil which has a high smoke point and is a healthy delicious oil.

 5 Ingredient Egg Free Salmon Patties-These are compliant with the paleo autoimmune protocol-a healing diet for those with autoimmune diseases.